Review💪 Fitness & Wellness

 Is a Peloton Subscription Worth It in 2026?

-Peloton's subscription model has two distinct tiers, and the confusion between them is where most people get tripped up.
+Peloton's subscription model splits into hardware membership and app-only membership, and the confusion between them is where most people get tripped up.

 All-Access Membership is the full package, designed for owners of Peloton hardware.
 It gives every member of your household access to live and on-demand classes, real-time leaderboards, performance tracking, and heart-rate metrics synced to your device.
-At roughly $44/month, it's one of the more expensive fitness subscriptions on the market β and that's on top of equipment that starts at around $1,000 for the entry-level Bike.
+At about $50/month (specifically $49.99, as of June 2026 — up from $44 after an October 2025 increase), it's one of the more expensive fitness subscriptions on the market, and that's on top of equipment that starts around $1,700 new for the entry Bike.

-Peloton App Membership costs significantly less (around $13β17/month depending on your plan) and gives you access to most of the same on-demand class library on your phone, tablet, or TV.
-You miss out on the leaderboard and live metrics integration, but the workouts themselves are largely identical.
-This tier is a legitimate alternative if you already have a decent bike, treadmill, or simply want floor-based strength and yoga classes.
+Peloton App membership costs much less and comes in two tiers.
+App One runs about $16/month and gives you full access to floor classes (strength, yoga, Pilates, meditation) plus a limited set of equipment classes.
+App+ runs about $29/month and unlocks the full cardio-equipment library.
+Both work on your phone, tablet, or TV.
+You miss the leaderboard and live device metrics, but the workouts themselves are largely identical.
+This is a legitimate alternative if you already have a decent bike or treadmill, or simply want floor-based strength and yoga.

 This is where Peloton genuinely earns its reputation.
-The instructor roster is unusually strong β coaches like Robin ArzΓ³n, Cody Rigsby, and Alex Toussaint have real followings, and the production quality of live classes is closer to a studio fitness brand than a YouTube channel.
+The instructor roster is unusually strong — coaches like Robin Arzón, Cody Rigsby, and Alex Toussaint have real followings, and the production quality of live classes is closer to a studio fitness brand than a YouTube channel.

 That said, the library skews heavily toward cycling.
 If you're buying in primarily for strength or yoga, you'll find comparable (and cheaper) options from Apple Fitness+, iFIT, or even YouTube.